 Prior to coming to Solano Land Trust, Nicole supported small businesses and economic development at The Federal Technology Center and promoted farmland conservation and natural area protection with Greenbelt Alliance.

 Business Services Manager

-She is responsible for leading the coordination of fundraising events, assisting with appeals and campaigns, managing the donor database, and community engagement.
+She is responsible for leading the coordination of fundraising events, assisting with appeals and campaigns, and community engagement.
 Michelle is excited to be a part of a team dedicated to giving back to the community.
 Michelle brings a wealth of leadership, marketing, and nonprofit expertise to Solano Land Trust.
 She loves to hike, cycle, and read in her spare time.